jghamburg/jghamburg.github.io/_posts/2021-02-13-001-using-lambda-expressions.md

 In martial arts it's not about opposing forces but complementary engergy - the concept of yin / yang.
 So what if we take functional concepts to complement ideas from object orientend programming?
 Lets join forces to find a more concise solution.

-Lets start with an example taken from Vankat Subramaniem: Functional Programming in Java.
+Lets start with an example taken from Vankat Subramaniem: Functional Programming in Java .

 ## Separation of Concerns - method level